Conda for Tool Dependencies¶

 - Easy to write recipes (1 YAML description file + 1 Bash install script)

 - An active, large and growing community (with more and more software authors managing their own recipes)

 - Extensive documentation: Conda documentation and Conda quick-start

 Below we answer some common questions (collected by Lance Parsons):

-should be using Galaxy’s default dependency resolvers configuration file
+documentation.
+Most Galaxy administrators will be using Galaxy’s default dependency

 release 16.04, Galaxy has enabled Conda dependency resolution by default when